Governance statement

 Council staff, led by the Chief Executive, carry out Council's direction and deliver services.

-The Local Government Act 2002 requires the Council to employ a Chief Executive whose responsibilities include employing other staff on behalf of Council, implementing Council decisions and providing advice to elected members.
+The Local Government Act 2002 requires Council to employ a Chief Executive who is solely responsible to the elected members for the management of Council’s affairs.
+The Chief Executive’s responsibilities also include employing other staff on behalf of Council, implementing Council decisions and providing advice to elected members.

 The Chief Executive has some specific responsibilities under the LGA.
 They are responsible to the local authority for: